Our offers

 1. Les Châteaux de la Loire

 This enchanting 4-night journey through the Loire Valley transports guests into a UNESCO World Heritage landscape where Renaissance grandeur meets pastoral French beauty.
 The adventure begins at the elegant Relais des Trois Châteaux, positioned just 800 metres from the magnificent Château de Cheverny, providing an ideal base for exploring the region's most celebrated architectural treasures.
-The hotel's refined atmosphere captures the Renaissance spirit with comfortable Deluxe rooms and the traditional Trois Marchands restaurant offering regional cuisine in an authentic setting that perfectly complements the historical immersion experience.
+The hotel's refined atmosphere captures the Renaissance spirit, with comfortable Deluxe rooms and the traditional Trois Marchands restaurant, which offers regional cuisine in an authentic setting that complements the historical immersion experience.

-Accommodation spans two exceptional 4-star properties: the Novotel Blois Centre Val de Loire features recently renovated facilities including a heated outdoor swimming pool, whilst the Novotel Tours-Centre Gare provides modern comfort in the historic heart of Tours.
+Accommodation spans two exceptional 4-star properties: the Novotel Blois Centre Val de Loire features recently renovated facilities, including a heated outdoor swimming pool, while the Novotel Tours-Centre Gare provides modern comfort in the historic heart of Tours.
 Each hotel offers Classic rooms with contemporary amenities and breakfast buffets featuring local specialities.
-The tour includes entrance tickets to all major châteaux, plus optional wine tasting experiences at organic vineyards and visits to traditional fromageries, ensuring a comprehensive exploration of the Loire Valley's cultural and culinary heritage within this fairy-tale landscape.
+The tour includes entrance tickets to all major châteaux, plus optional wine-tasting experiences at organic vineyards and visits to traditional fromageries, ensuring a comprehensive exploration of the Loire Valley's cultural and culinary heritage within this fairy-tale landscape.

 2. 7-Night Best of France Tour

-The magnificent Mont Saint-Michel serves as the tour's crowning jewel, this UNESCO World Heritage Site rising dramatically from Normandy's tidal flats like a medieval dream materialised in stone.
-The itinerary includes poignant visits to the D-Day landing beaches where Allied forces changed the course of history, followed by explorations of the moving Memorial de Caen museum.
-Cultural discoveries continue through the picturesque port town of Honfleur with its characteristic half-timbered houses and artistic heritage, whilst a visit to the Village Fromager provides authentic insights into France's renowned cheese-making traditions.
+The magnificent Mont Saint-Michel serves as the tour's crowning jewel.
+This UNESCO World Heritage Site rises dramatically from Normandy's tidal flats like a medieval dream materialised in stone.
+The itinerary includes poignant visits to the D-Day landing beaches, where Allied forces changed the course of history, followed by explorations of the moving Mémorial de Caen museum.
+Cultural discoveries continue through the picturesque port town of Honfleur, with its characteristic half-timbered houses and artistic heritage, while a visit to the Village Fromager provides authentic insights into France's renowned cheese-making traditions.

 What we love: The perfect combination of Paris's urban sophistication with Loire Valley châteaux and Normandy's dramatic history, including comprehensive guided tours of iconic sites like Mont Saint-Michel and the D-Day beaches, all enhanced by expert English-speaking guides and strategic hotel locations.